digit6plus/BikeSharing/README.md

 # BikeSharing
-This is a case study for a bike sharing company.
+This is a test for linking Rmd to Github.
 Link: https://digit6plus.github.io/Test-R-GitHub/